Best Ways to Clean & Sanitize Silver Nipple Shields

 The Cleaning-Comfort Connection

 Here's something I noticed: the better I maintained my silver nursing cups, the more effective they were.
-Regular cleaning doesn't just keep them hygienic - it ensures the silver can do its job properly.
+Regular cleaning doesn't just keep them hygienic—it ensures the silver can do its job properly.
 When you understand what silver nipple shields are used for, you realize how important proper maintenance is for getting those healing benefits.

 Signs It's Time for Extra Care

 Your silver cups will tell you when they need attention.
-If you notice any of these signs, it's time for a deep clean: - A slight metallic taste (totally normal but can be minimized) - Visible tarnishing - Milk residue that's harder to rinse off - Any unusual odors
+If you notice any of these signs, it's time for a deep clean:

 Advanced Cleaning Techniques for Your Silver Shields